apenlor/apenlor.github.io/src/data/post/contract-testing-as-a-service.md

 ---
 publishDate: 2024-11-21T00:00:00Z
-title: 'Contract Testing as a service: Support your clients'
+title: "Contract Testing as a service: Support your clients"
 excerpt: An alternative use of Contract Testing for enhancing your API business.
 category: Contract Testing
 image: ~/assets/images/teaser-contract-testing-aas.png
 tags:
   - Adoption
   - PactFlow
 ---

 # Introduction